 To keep pace with innovation and deliver great user experiences at ever-increasing rates of reliability, speed, and scale, IT operations (ITOps) teams need to mature their approach to infrastructure monitoring.

 Why ITOps needs to work smarter, not harder

 Cloud services, mobile applications, and microservices-based application environments offer unparalleled flexibility for developers and users.
 The Cloud Native Computing Foundation (CNCF) paints a fast-growing landscape of nearly 1000 cloud-native technologies, and most organizations use many of them.
-However, this variety and flexibility also creates numerous complexity concerns for ITOps teams.
+However, this variety and flexibility also create numerous complexity concerns for ITOps teams.
 The result is a production paradox: with each new cloud service, container environment, and open-source solution, the number of technologies and dependencies increases, which makes it more difficult for ITOps teams to actively monitor systems at scale and address performance problems as they emerge.

 To get ahead of this ever-expanding diversity and complexity, ITOps teams need to work smarter, not harder.
 Leveraging artificial intelligence and continuous automation is the most promising path—to evolve from ITOps to AIOps.
 Artificial intelligence for IT operations (AIOps) is the discipline of applying artificial intelligence, typically machine learning and pattern recognition—or in the case of Dynatrace, deterministic, causation-based AI—to perform and automate tasks an ITOps team normally performs manually.

 Achieving AIOps may seem daunting, but with some planning, teams can implement this evolution in three phases: 1.
 Evaluate monitoring maturity and goals; 2.
 Automate infrastructure monitoring; 3.
 Integrate monitoring on a single AIOps platform.